fmaussion/climate_risks/_sources/recipes/01-which-dataset.md

 - You need **upper-level atmospheric data** (e.g., 500 hPa winds) or other specialized variables (e.g., snowfall, evaporation, wind).
 - You require **relatively high spatial resolution** data (0.25° of 0.75°).
 - You are conducting a **global study** or working over a **larger region or country**.
+- You need to study events after 2020, when W5E5 reanalysis data is not available.
+For timeseries analysis, I can provide daily ERA5 data the same way as I do for W5E5 and ISIMIP6 data.
 - You want to download data for a specific **region or variable**, as accessing ERA5 through the CDS API is straightforward.
 ```